pombase/website/src/docs/documentation/phenotype-data-bulk-upload-format.md

     redundancy, do not repeat the allele of interest (from column 3 or 9) in the genotype column.
 8. Gene symbols are optional.
 If you include them, use standard names in column 8 (see gene pages or the file of [all gene symbols and identifiers](/downloads/names-and-identifiers)).
-9. Allele names are optional.
-If you include them, use column 9 for the preferred allele name, and put any alternative names in column 10.
+9. Allele symbol are optional.
+If you include them, use column 9 for the preferred allele symbol, and put any alternative names in column 10.
 10. See note 9 above.
 Separate multiple entries with pipes (|).
 11. Allowed allele types, example descriptions, etc. are shown in the table below.